 When to consult

-A timely specialist visit can clarify the next step.
+A timely visit with the right specialist can clarify the next step.

-Patients usually request respiratory medicine coordination when symptoms persist, a prior diagnosis needs follow-up, or a treatment plan requires a licensed specialist review.
+Patients commonly request respiratory medicine coordination when symptoms persist, a prior diagnosis needs follow-up, or a treatment plan requires review by a licensed specialist.

 How First Care coordinates

-Our team helps align records, preferred language, location, timing, diagnostics and follow-up so the medical professional has better context.
+Our team helps align medical records, preferred language, location, schedules, diagnostic studies, and follow-up so the treating professional has better context.

 Patient preparation